bojbrook/CS50-FinalProject/README.md

-# Final EDX Project
+# Game Count Down Webpage

-A website displaying game titles in development and how long until they are released.
-Created using Django
+Webpage for new and upcoming games being released.
+Using Django, SQL, CSS the webapge displays new games and the number of days until they are to be released.